A Comparison of the Best Broadcast TV Recorders (DVRs) in 2024

 • No Wi-Fi is a show-stopper for those who don’t want to run cable from their router.

-• $35 annual fee is required for DVR functionality and two-week channel guide, although you can use free third-party apps to do this.
+• $35 annual fee is required for DVR functionality and two-week channel guide unless you set up your own server with alternate software.

-• The HDHomeRun app does not work when you are away from your home network; can’t view live TV or recordings when you travel, though there are third-party apps that can do this.
+• The HDHomeRun app does not work when you are away from your home network; can’t view live TV or recordings when you travel.
+You can get around this by setting up your own server though.

 • No documentation on how to set up the DVR is included.